 Choosing the right coating will make sure your industrial floor provides the best balance between serviceability and cost.
 This guide will help you consider the best approach for your project, and when an epoxy resin floor coating would be a good choice.

 What is the existing surface condition?
+Try Primer!

 When conducting a site visit, the flooring specialist's first task is the thorough examination of the condition of the concrete, regardless of the concrete being old or recently poured.
 Both types of concrete need the correct and proper preparation before a flooring system can be installed.
 In order to make sure of a successful application of floor paint, the concrete substrate must be in good condition, free of unevenness, contamination and cracks as these flaws will prevent the floor paint from adhering to the surface/forming a good bond.